 I was born, and grew up, in Keighley.
 When I returned after many years away, I became involved with Keighley Quaker Meeting.
 This study comes out of my abiding interest in the history of the town and my increasing commitment to understanding the Quaker Way.
 The nineteenth century brought change – to politics, to society and to religious organisations.

 In this study, I will critically examine Quaker Meeting records, and other resources, Quaker, and non-Quaker, to expose what it meant to be a Friend in this part of Yorkshire (and, more broadly, in the United Kingdom).
-This will take into consideration the complex lives of some key individuals involved with Keighley Meeting, by examining their personal lives (where possible), and their religious, social, and, in some cases, their political activism.
+This will take into consideration some individuals involved with Keighley Meeting, and the two Monthly Meetings to which it belonged, by examining their personal and their religious, social lives and, in some cases, their political activism.

 Find out more